Weslley-Stein/docker-studys/glossary.md

 	```
 - f: Will force an action
 - a: Will show you "hidden" elements such as stoped containers or useless images
+- --name: will give a name for the container, image or service
+- --hostname: will specify the hostname of the container
+- --pretty: will "prettify" the inspect output